Welcome to Disaster Aid UK & Ireland

 - Work to ensure that deployments are designed to support longer term sustainability;

 - Monitor and evaluate our deployments to ensure that both the products we are deploying as well as the means of distribution are relevant, effective and reach out to the most vulnerable.

 Would you like to become a DART Volunteer?
 Find out how here.

 Disaster Aid UK & Ireland, as part of Disaster Aid International, has a number of responsibilities which include:

 - Collective responsibility for decisions and actions undertaken by Disaster Aid International;

 - Undertaking fund raising activities to pay for the deployments and associated costs undertaken by Disaster Aid International;

 - Raising awareness worldwide with presentations, exhibitions and demonstrations;

-- Developing “Ambassadors” in the wider community to give presentations for Disaster Aid UK & I at various events;
+- Developing “Ambassadors” in the wider community to give presentations for Disaster Aid UK & Ireland at various events;

 - Recruit and train volunteers for the deployment of aid in the event of a disaster (see DART Volunteers).